SeergiCureero/Calculadora-C-/README.md

 # Calculadora C++
  In this project I've tried to make a simple calculator using c++

- I'm learning C++ at school but with the teacher that I have is nearly impossible to learn something.
+ I'm learning C++ at school but at a very slow pace, so I decided to take matters into my own hands and start to write some code and explore by myself.
 This is my first off-school project in c++.

  Function names are written in catalan and all of them take and return floats